Jacquelyn M. Griffin, 90, of Chippewa Creek Rd., passed away, Saturday, February 13, 2021 at Claxton Hepburn Medical Center, Ogdensburg, NY.

 To leave condolences go to www.frederickbrosfuneralhome.com and access the obituary.
 Click on the Tribute Wall located on the top left.

-To plant a tree in memory of Jacquelyn Griffin, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Jacquelyn Griffin, please visit our Tree Store

 It is our belief that the funeral profession is not only an occupation, but a calling, and that service is more than thick carpet, shiny hearses and expensive advertising.
 It’s about experience, commitment and trust.